Catalog No.: 101297

 Net Contents: 3 x 0.5 mL

-ARACHIDONIC ACID Sodium Arachidonate
+ARACHIDONIC ACID REAGENT Sodium Arachidonate

 Arachidonic Acid Reagent Sheds Light on Thromboxane A2 Activation in Routine Plasma Studies